 \subsection{Error Evaluation}

-To estimate the prediction error for the SISSO and KRR models we perform a nested cross-validation, where the data are initially separated into different training and test sets using a ten-fold split.
-Two hyperparameters (maximum dimension, parameterization depth) are then optimized using a five-fold cross validation on each of the training sets, and the overall performance of the model is evaluated on the corresponding test set.
+To estimate the prediction error for all models we perform a nested cross-validation, where the data are initially separated into different training and test sets using a ten-fold split.
+Two hyperparameters (maximum dimension and parameterization depth) are then optimized using a five-fold cross validation on each of the training sets, and the overall performance of the model is evaluated on the corresponding test set.
 The size of the SIS subspace, number of residuals, and rung were all set to $2\,000$, 10, and 3, respectively, because they did not have a large impact on the final results.
-We then repeat procedure three times and average over each iteration to get a reliable estimate of prediction error for each sample~\cite{Krstajic2014}.
+We then repeat the procedure three times and average over each iteration to get a reliable estimate of the prediction error for each sample~\cite{Krstajic2014}.